-Students required to take this examination should do so as soon as possible after admission.
-(The results of this examination do not affect admission.)
-Failure to take the Examination before the end of the first term in residence may lead to probation and disqualification according to Section 41300.1 of Title 5.
-California Administrative Code and CSU Executive Order 338.
+Students who are not exempt must take this test during the first semester of attendance.
+The results of this test do not affect admission eligibility.
+Failure to comply with this requirement will result in a loss of future registration privileges and may lead to administrative probation and possible disqualification from future attendance (Section 41300.1 of Title 5, California Administrative Code, and CSU Executive Order 393).